 Important Tools For Creating Future Facades

-The possibilities are endless, however, the software itself requires further refinement in terms of interface and performance on data heavy models, observes Suraj.
-Also, the power of the software is harnessed only when used in conjunction with MEP, structural and façade models, which means the entire team on board need to be well versed with the program and trained before a project.
+The possibilities are endless, however, the software itself requires further refinement in terms of interface and performance on data-heavy models, observes Suraj.
+Also, the power of the software is harnessed only when used in conjunction with MEP, structural and façade models, which means the entire team on board needs to be well-versed with the program and trained before a project.
 3D printing is a very promising tool for future façades, says Ar.
 Gor.
 It has an exceptional ability to brace the relationship between technology and art.

 Ar.
 Kumaran insists on the use of tools like Rhino3d with ’GrassHopper3D‘ for modelling parametric façades to explore various design possibilities.
 “We do Revit modelling for development and construction details.
 We use GH plugins along with ‘Open Foam’ for wind and ‘DaySim’ for solar simulations.
 We do climate analysis in ‘Ecotect’ and ‘Climate consultant’,” he adds.

 Ar.
-Prachita Singh relays on softwares and plugin available in the market from Grasshopper, ecotect.
-Some other softwares available are honey bee plugin for Rhino.
-“These softwares are not used only for energy modelling or wind tunnel analysis, but they are able to compute how the façade or fenestration responds to various parameters such as light, heat, fluid design.
+Prachita Singh relies on software and plugins available in the market from Grasshopper, and Ecotect.
+Some other software available are Honey Bee plugin for Rhino.
+“These software are not used only for energy modelling or wind tunnel analysis, but they are able to compute how the façade or fenestration responds to various parameters such as light, heat, and fluid design.
 One is able to extract fabrication details and understand each element 3 dimensionally.
-Which enables us to pre plan in case of any issue and finish the project on time”, says Ar.
+Which enables us to pre-plan in case of any issue and finish the project on time”, says Ar.
 Singh.

 GlassPro Live and Signature Facades